Last Updated: Sun Jun 15, 2025 - 12:04AM

 In the triumph, Paulone went the distance in the circle, permitting just three hits and not issuing a walk, striking out one.

-Swain was the tough-luck loser for the Blue Devils (22-4), as she allowed two runs on five hits and one walk, while registering five strikeouts.
+Swain was the tough-luck loser for the Blue Devils (22-4), as she allowing two runs on five hits and one walk, while registering five strikeouts.